MicrosoftLearning/AI-102-AIEngineer/Instructions/12-qna-maker.md

 ---
 lab:
-    title: 'Create a QnA Bot'
+    title: 'Create a QnA Solution'
 ---

-# Create a QnA Bot
+# Create a QnA Solution

 One of the most common conversational scenarios is providing support through a knowledge base of frequently asked questions (FAQs).
 Many organizations publish FAQs as documents or web pages, which works well for a small set of question and answer pairs, but large documents can be difficult and time-consuming to search.